How to file a Consumer Proposal and keep your Car

 July 10th, 2013 by Questions

 When you file for a consumer proposal, can you add your car loan?
-And if you do, do you loose your car that is financed?
+And if you do, do you lose your car that is financed?
 And how long does it affect your credit?

 Posted from: Ontario